 - Personalization: By collecting data about your customers, including what type of offers appeal most to them or actually drive them to your store, you get a better understanding of the customer journey.
 If one particular product appeals more to a certain local population, you can adjust your promotions accordingly.

-- Increased Analytics – Geofencing offers a number of metrics, including sales, how long they are in store, and how frequently they visit your business
+Increased Analytics: Geofencing offers a number of metrics, including sales, how long buyers are in-store, and how frequently they visit your business.

 Reaching your target audience is not always an easy task, but geotargeting and geofencing makes it easier to connect and engage with your ideal customers, wherever they are located.
 User-based marketing efforts are always more effective than mass communications.